muratk5n/thirdwave/en/README.md

 ---

-Big claim - awesome if true
+Big claim - great if true

 "ThorCon generates reliable electric power cheaper than coal, competitive with natural gas, cheaper than LNG, cheaper than